 You do not have to be “losing your mind” or be in crisis to seek help for your mental health.
 Life is stressful, and sometimes we can all use help to feel good and find joy again.
 Here are nine common signs that you should seek mental health counseling:

 Most individuals who have addictive behaviors downplay its severity.
 Why?
 Because additions have short-term relief for long-term and recurrent pain.
 So why would someone want to give up something that works to alleviate suffering?
 Hence, additions and lying go hand-in-hand.
-As you know, tolerance develops, and you begin to need more of the substance or behavior to get the same effects.
-The long-term consequences of addictions are numerous, including, loss of normal functioning, poor physical health, loss of relationships, loss of work, diminishing self-worth, and guilt.
+With Substance use, tolerance develops and you begin to need more of the substance or behavior to get the same effects.
+The long-term consequences of addictions are numerous, including, loss of normal functioning, poor physical health, loss of relationships, financial distress, loss of work, diminishing self-worth, and guilt.

 Losing a loved one, a job, or a way of life has an unexpected way of affecting us, and you may not be prepared for this dramatic life change.
 Holding onto pain and grief can materialize later in forms of relational issues and emotional problems.